 - 8.2 The Capital Financing Requirement (the Council's underlying need to borrow increased significantly from the original budget position following additional approvals to the Capital Plan. - 8.3 The anticipated new borrowing was held off until the end of the year until resources were required to finance the Investment Fund purchase of Wren Park.
 On exchange of contracts Officers were able to take advantage of a fall in rates to a six month low to take loans of 44 years (£5M) and 10 years (£5M) at 2.54% and 1.42% respectively.
-A further loan over 45 years (£5M) was taken at 2.48% following a further drop in the market prior to completion. - 8.4 The 10 year loan was made on an EIP basis (equal instalment of principal) to balance some risk arising from the decision to not make an MRP provision on the value of the asset.
+A further loan over 45 years (£5M) was taken at 2.48% following a further drop in the market prior to completion. - 8.4 As a result of the new loans the borrowing portfolio (excluding other long term liabilities) has increased to £153.1million and the average rate of interest paid on all loans in 2016/17 was 4.37%.